MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-configuration-manual.md

 |**System/**[**AllowDeviceNameInDiagnosticData**](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-system#system-allowdevicenameindiagnosticdata) | 1 - Allowed | Allows device name to be sent for Windows Diagnostic Data.
 If this policy is Not Configured or set to 0 (Disabled), Device Name will not be sent and will not be visible in Update Compliance, showing `#` instead. |

 > [!NOTE]
-> If using Intune, *ProviderID* should be `MS DM Server`, otherwise check with your MDM vendor.
+> If you use Microsoft Intune, set the **ProviderID** to *MS DM Server*.
+If you use another MDM product, check with its vendor.
 See also [DMClient CSP](https://docs.microsoft.com/windows/client-management/mdm/dmclient-csp).

 ### Group Policies